p.s.

 if the images aren't clear enough, feel free to click through them on flickr.

-this is exactly where web2.0 or web3.x needs to go. i don't know how long has been available, but it's one of my favorite features of searching Google on my phone. other sites like Yelp mobile have also jumped on the bandwagon. i love being able to get an address, see a map, read a few reviews, and then hit "call" to get a reservation. or, in this case, to find out how late my local tully's is open. the answer is: 30 more minutes! so, i'm off to get a decaf latte to fuel my full night of work.
+this is exactly where web2.0 or web3.x needs to go. i don't know how long "click to call" has been available, but it's one of my favorite features of searching Google on my phone. other sites like Yelp mobile have also jumped on the bandwagon. i love being able to get an address, see a map, read a few reviews, and then hit "call" to get a reservation. or, in this case, to find out how late my local tully's is open. the answer is: 30 more minutes! so, i'm off to get a decaf latte to fuel my full night of work.

 i haven't searched around the blogosphere yet, but there have been a number of blogs reporting a google search results page redesign over the last year. screenshots show up here and there, but nothing comes of it.